facebookresearch/ELI5/README.md

 We provide a suite of scripts to download paired questions and answers from the ELI5 subreddit along with supporting documents from the CommonCrawl

+### FAQ: can you provide the processed data?

+No, we are not allowed to host processed Reddit or CommonCrawl data.
+While we are aware that it would make life a little easier, making your own version of the dataset following the instructions here if you have access to a SLURM cluster.
+We're also happy to work with you if your cluster works on another operating system.
+Unfortun the creation process involves downloading and filtering a full CommonCrawl dump, so it is unlikely to be manageable on a single machine.

 ## Downloading the Reddit Data

 The first step consists in downloading the Reddit Data from the files provided at pushshift.io for all months from 07/2011 to 07/2018.
 This is done by running: